statshero/data-projects/README.md

     * `2012, SPSS, visualisation, graphics, tools`

-## Some random fun projects, with data
+## Some more random fun projects, with data

 * [A tutorial on how to import a HTML table into R](http://rpubs.com/statshero/opinion-polls).
 Actually, I find the visualisation part more interesting.
 * [Cleaning up](https://github.com/statshero/wine-cellar) the dataset from the [annual statement on the Government Wine Cellar](https://www.gov.uk/government/publications/annual-statement-on-the-government-wine-cellar-for-the-financial-year-2013-to-14).
 Not a glamorous job but someone has to do it.